diogogithub/gnu-social/README.md

 recommended to use git as a means to stay up to date with the source code.
 You can choose between these
 branches:
-- 1.2.x     "stable", few updates, well tested code
-- master    "testing", more updates, usually working well
+- master    "stable", more updates, usually working well
 - nightly   "unstable", most updates, not always working

 To keep it up-to-date, use 'git pull'.
 Watch for conflicts!